AsifAh/MyPortFolio/README.md

 ### This Section is to introduce myself

 Hello!
-My name is [Your Name], and I hail from the vibrant city of Chennai, located in the southern part of India near the sea shore.
+My name is Syed, and I hail from the vibrant city of Chennai, located in the southern part of India near the sea shore of Bay of Bengal.
 My journey with technology began when Windows XP was launched.
 I quickly became the go-to expert in my neighborhood for installing operating systems and software (NO, not the cracked ones in CD-ROM, 😉).
 This early fascination with computers laid the foundation for my future career.

 In school, I delved into Oracle RDBMS and Visual Basics, which ignited my passion for database management and programming.
 My engineering studies expanded my knowledge base further, covering data structures, object-oriented programming, database management systems, and computer networks.